slint-ui/slint/docs/builtin_elements.md

   image coordinates that, when specified, can be used to render only a portion of the specified image.
 * **`image-fit`** (*enum*): Specifies how the source image shall be fit into the image element.
 Possible values are:
   * `fill`: Scales and stretches the image to fit the width and height of the element.
-  * `contain`: The source image is scaled to fit into the image element's dimension while preserving the aspect ratio.
+  * `contain`: The source image is scaled to fit into the image element´s dimension while preserving the aspect ratio.
-  * `cover`: The source image is scaled to cover into the image element's dimension while preserving the aspect ratio.
+  * `cover`: The source image is scaled to cover into the image element´s dimension while preserving the aspect ratio.

   When the `Image` element is part of a layout, the default value for **`image-fit`** is `contain`.
 Otherwise it is `fill`.